The Social Security Choice Many Boomers Get Wrong. And Can’t Undo

 The “Working Retirement” Earnings Trap

 A significant portion of Boomers claim early at 62 while continuing to work, consult, or run a small business, completely unaware of the Retirement Earnings Test (RET).
-If an early claimer earns more than $24,480, the Social Security Administration (SSA) will claw back $1 in benefits for every $2 earned over that threshold.
-For those reaching their full retirement age, the limit increases to $65,160, with a clawback of $1 for every $3 earned over the limit.
+If an early claimer earns more than $24,480 per year in 2026, the Social Security Administration will withhold $1 in benefits for every $2 earned over that threshold.
+For those reaching their full retirement age during the year, the limit rises to $65,160, with a clawback of $1 for every $3 earned over that amount.

-This intertwined spousal and survivor benefit mistake is critical for married couples.
+This spousal and survivor benefit mistake ranks among the most serious traps for married couples.
 A surviving spouse is entitled to 100% of the deceased worker’s monthly benefit.
-If the higher-earning spouse files at 62 out of convenience, they aren’t just lowering their own check—they are permanently capping the maximum safety net available to their partner later in life, shifting the decision from an individual choice to a comprehensive family legacy strategy.
+When the higher-earning spouse files at 62 out of convenience or anxiety, the couple is not just accepting a smaller monthly check for one person.
+They are permanently setting the ceiling on the financial safety net available to whoever is left behind.
+What feels like an individual decision in the moment becomes a family legacy strategy with stakes that only become clear in hindsight, often decades too late to correct.

 Photo of Christy Bieber